Alexa Vasquez ended up living abroad for a while in Hanoi, Vietnam.

 I am a Girl Gone International because…

-Where do you live or where are you right now and why?
+Where do you live, or where are you right now, and why Are you living abroad?

 Tell us a story about some of the friends you have made through Girl Gone International!